jaroslavmerta/flexbox-editor/README.md

 - database: Local storage (funny one, but yes, now it uses local storage, because it needs more advanced database design I am not capable of for now)

 # what Flexbox-editor can do / how to control
 The application allows you to add boxes and images.
 Boxes can contain items.
-Items can be additional boxes or pictures.
+Items can be additional boxes or images.
 Items can be added, removed, positioned within their box, resized and moved from one box to another.
 The application is controlled via a menu that can be launched by clicking the left mouse button in the editor area (flat box on the top of the page).
 The menu is very similar to the menu from OS Microsoft Windows that you can open by clicking the right mouse button on desktop.